whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     onoff ["1"|"0"]

-This command allows to send, using the parameters set with :ref:`msg_context_command`, a `Generic On/Off Set Message`.
+This command allows to send, using the parameters set with :ref:`provisionee_msg_context_command`, a `Generic On/Off Set Message`.
 The value in parameter is whether we send an `on` or `off` message.
 Tnis message expects an Status message in response and if received, interface displays it.